2019 World Series: Houston Astros

 In the prior two seasons, the Astros had won the 2017 World Series, the franchise's first World Series championship, and lost the 2018 American League Championship Series to the Boston Red Sox.
 The Astros finished the 2019 regular season atop the American League West—their third consecutive division championship—with a 107–55 win–loss record.
 Their 107 wins were a franchise record, and the most in MLB for the season.

 The Astros entered the postseason as the overall #1 seed.
 Their first opponent in the postseason was determined by the American League Wild Card Game, which saw the Tampa Bay Rays defeat the Oakland Athletics.
 In the best-of-five American League Division Series, the top-seeded Astros defeated fifth-seeded Tampa Bay in five games, with each game of the series being won by the home team.
 The Astros' opponent in the best-of-seven American League Championship Series (ALCS) was the second-seeded New York Yankees, who had defeated the Minnesota Twins in their playoff series, three games to none.
-In the ALCS, the Astros and Yankee split the first two games, followed by the Astros winning two-of-three games played at Yankee Stadium.
+In the ALCS, the Astros and Yankees split the first two games, followed by the Astros winning two-of-three games played at Yankee Stadium.
 Game 6 in Houston was then won by the Astros, giving them the series win, four games to two.
 The Astros' ALCS victory advanced them to their third overall World Series appearance (2 in the American League & one in the National League), and second in three years.